 The Hortobagyi National Park is the perfect place to explore Hungary's folklore and cultural history.
 Its most famous landmark is the Nine Holed Bridge.
 Dress warmly to explore the fascinating interior of the Palvolgyi Cave near Budapest.
 Located at the Western end of Lake Balaton is the Thermal Lake of Heviz.
 It is the largest thermal lake in the world and its mineral composition is reputed to have health benefits It also creates a unique habitat for flora and fauna.
 The perfect way to explore the subterranean wonders of Tapolca's Lake Cave is by boat.

 The autobiographical American Rhapsody (2001) was filmed mainly in Hungary with many scenes shot in Budapest.
-The 2013 thriller A Good Day to Die Hard starring Bruce Willis saw the capital standing in for Moscow while the science fiction thriller Blade Runner 2049 due for release late in 2017 was also filmed in Budapest.
+The 2013 thriller A Good Day to Die Hard starring Bruce Willis saw the capital standing in for Moscow while the science fiction thriller Blade Runner 2049 was also filmed in Budapest.

 With permission Sixt cars can be driven into most European countries.
 Certain categories of car, however, cannot be taken into Romania or Serbia.
 Crossing without permission invalidates any insurance.